Mauwii/django_devops/docs/index.md

 :musical_note: These are not, the greatest docs in the World :notes: this is just a Playground :metal:

-Welcome to the Docs of my DevOps/GitHub/Jira Playground.
+Welcome to the Docs of my DevOps / GitHub / Jira - Playground.
 I decided to host them on GitHub-Pages via [MkDocs-Material](https://squidfunk.github.io/mkdocs-material/).

 ## Tools/Frameworks